GravityKit/GravityView/readme.txt

 == Changelog ==

+	- Product fields are now hidden by default, since they aren't editable.
+If you want to instead display the old message that "product fields aren't editable," you can show them using the new `gravityview/edit-entry/hide-product-fields` filter
 * Added: Define column widths for fields in each field's settings (for Table and DataTable layouts only)
 * Added: `{created_by}` Merge Tag that displays information from the creator of the entry.
 * Added: Edit Entry field setting to open link in new tab/window